Fannie Mae And Freddie Mac Guidelines On Conventional Loans

-- Those with great credit but higher debt to income ratios may need to turn to FHA insured mortgage financing due to the lower debt to income ratio caps of conventional loans
+FHA-insured mortgage loans maximum debt to income ratio requirements is capped at 46.9% front end debt to income ratio and 56.9% back end debt to income ratio.
+For conventional loans, Fannie Mae allows up to a 50% DTI.
+Freddie Mac will allow up to 50% Debt To Income Ratio.
+Those with great credit but higher debt to income ratios may need to turn to FHA-insured mortgage financing due to the lower debt to income ratio caps of conventional loans.

 Fannie Mae and Freddie Mac allow Income-Based Repayment (IBR) on student loans on conventional loans.
 FHA requires 1.0% of the outstanding balance on student loans to be used as monthly hypothetical debt unless the debt is fully amortized on an extended payment plan.
 Borrowers can request hypothetical fully amortized monthly payments over an extended payment plan (normally 25 years).
 This number normally turns out to be between 0.50 to 0.60% of the outstanding loan balance.
 This balance can be used in lieu of the 1.0% if the borrower can get this number and verbiage from the student loan provider.

 HUD Versus Fannie Mae And Freddie Mac Guidelines